Helping a Friend

 • In order to preserve evidence, remind your friend not to wash, eat, drink, douche, clean, use the bathroom (if possible), or change clothes.
 If your friend does change clothes, be sure to save what s/he was wearing in a clean paper bag.

-• Suggest medical treatment at Central DuPage Hospital Emergency Department.
+• Suggest medical treatment at Northwestern Hospital Emergency Department.

 • Suggest contacting the Wheaton Police and/or Public Safety (630.752.5911).
 Remember, it is your friend's decision whether to report the assault or not (your friend's identity will be protected to the maximum extent allowed by law and/or College policy).